 Regulatory Inspections - Keynotes

-At this point, you've got enough info to decide on one of the clinics you've seen.
+It's now time to decide on one of the clinics you've looked at.

 An email confirmation of your booking is usually sent to you, confirming the next steps.